Ramin Gray

-Ramin Gray (born 11 October 1963) is a theatre director of Iranian (Muslim) and British (Jewish) heritage.
+Ramin Gray is a British theatre director.

-Personal life
+Early life

-Born in London in 1963, Ramin grew up in Oxford, Tehran, New York and Paris before graduating from Christ Church, Oxford with a BA (Hons, 2:1) in Oriental Studies (Persian and Arabic) in 1987.
+Born in London, Ramin Gray grew up in Oxford, Tehran, New York, and Paris, before graduating from Christ Church, Oxford with a BA (Hons, 2:1) in Oriental Studies (Persian and Arabic) in 1987.

-He speaks French, Persian and German and has travelled extensively, especially in the Middle East.
-He is divorced, has five children, and lives mainly in London.

 Career

-Ramin began directing professionally in 1988 with a production of John Marston's The Malcontent at the Latchmere Theatre in London.
+Gray began directing professionally in 1988 with a production of John Marston's The Malcontent at the Latchmere Theatre in London.
 In 1990 he was awarded a Regional Theatre Young Director Scheme bursary to Liverpool Playhouse where he directed Wedekind's Spring Awakening and Arthur Miller's A View from the Bridge.

 He re-opened the Liverpool Playhouse Studio as a dedicated space for new plays from 1992–95, where he directed Gregory Motton's A Message for the Broken-Hearted.
 In Paris at Odéon Théâtre National de l'Europe and Théâtre National de Gennevilliers he directed Cat And Mouse (Sheep) by Gregory Motton.
 At London's Gate Theatre he directed Jon Fosse's The Child and Paul Godfrey's The Invisible Woman.

-From 2000–09 Ramin was at the Royal Court Theatre, first as International Associate (2000–05), then as Associate Director (2005–09) where he directed over fifteen world or British premieres.
+From 2000–09 Gray was at the Royal Court Theatre, first as International Associate (2000–05), then as Associate Director (2005–09) where he directed over fifteen world or British premieres.
 In the Theatre Upstairs these included: Push Up by Roland Schimmelpfennig, Terrorism by the Presnyakov Brothers, Ladybird by Vassily Sigarev, Way To Heaven by Juan Mayorga, Woman and Scarecrow by Marina Carr, Just a Bloke by David Watson, and Scenes from the Back of Beyond by Meredith Oakes.

 In the Theatre Downstairs he directed Simon Stephens' Motortown, Max Frisch's The Arsonists, Martin Crimp's Advice to Iraqi Women, two plays by Marius von Mayenburg, The Ugly One, and The Stone, and Over There by Mark Ravenhill (also Schaubűhne, Berlin).
 Gray's freelance theatre work in the UK includes two plays for the Royal Shakespeare Company, David Greig's The American Pilot and Leo Butler's I'll Be The Devil, and Alistair Beaton's King of Hearts, which he co-directed with Max Stafford-Clark for Hampstead Theatre and Out of Joint.